Germany blocks Chinese-owned firm's chip factory deal

 The move by the Cabinet follows a recent compromise over a Chinese shipping firm’s investment in a German container terminal and a visit to Beijing last week by Chancellor Olaf Scholz.

-Silex is owned by Sai Microelectronics of China, according to German media.
-The planned 85 million-euro (dollar) sale was announced in December.

-Although the proposed deal wasn’t very significant financially and the technology involved apparently wasn’t new, it had raised concerns over the wisdom of putting German IT production capacity in Chinese hands.
+Although the deal announced in December wasn’t very significant financially and the technology involved apparently wasn’t new, it raised concerns over the wisdom of putting German IT production capacity in Chinese hands.

+German Economy Minister Robert Habeck said the government also blocked a second planned investment by an investor from outside the European Union, but he wouldn’t give details because it is still subject to the business confidentiality of the company involved.

+In stopping both deals, Habeck said security in Germany must be protected and “there is a particular need to protect critical production areas.”

 Western governments are increasingly wary about China’s technology ambitions and assertive foreign policy.
 The United States and other governments have tightened controls on access to processor chips and other technology.